dotlang/language/README.md

 2. **Simple**: Easy to learn, read, write and understand.
 Consistent and logical, as much as possible.
 3. **Powerful**: It should enable developers to handle large and complex softwre projects, with relative ease.

 I know that achieving all of above goals at the same time is something impossible so there will definitely be trade-offs where I will let go of some features to have other (more desirable) features.
 I will remove some features or limit some features in the language where I think it will help achieve above goals.
+One important guideline I use is "convention over configuration" which basically means, I will prefer a set of pre-defined rules over keywords in the language.

 This project will finally consist of these components: